How to fix a running toilet

 Broken Float Valve

-Another cause on older toilets can be that the float valve is leaking.
-When you inspect the float valve, the casing could be cracked, causing water to leak out of it continuously.
+When you inspect the fill valve and fill tube, the casing could be cracked, causing water to leak out of it continuously.
 If this is the case, you will need to replace the fill valve with a newer model.
 It’s a fairly cheap repair and easy to do.

 The overflow pipe is cracked.